Punitkataria/SQL-Repo/README.md

-# SQL-Repo
+# SQL--Projects

-Hi, This repo contains all my SQL code and Projects.
+## Welcome to my SQL projects- This repo will contain all the SQL Projects I'll be doing in future